sharetripnet/FlightSDK/README.md

 ## Usage:

-1. Import `ShareTripSDK` in your ViewController file.
+1. Import `FlightSDK` in your ViewController file.

 2. Configure Firebase and IQKeyboard in your AppDelegate